2019 Ebonyi State gubernatorial election

 The 2019 Ebonyi State gubernatorial election occurred on March 9, 2019.
 Incumbent PDP Governor Dave Umahi won re-election for a second term, defeating APC Sonni Ogbuoji and several minor party candidates.

 Dave Umahi emerged PDP gubernatorial candidate unopposed.
 He picked Eric Kelechi Igwe as his running mate.
 Sonni Ogbuoji was the APC candidate with Justin Mbam Ogodo as his running mate.
 37 candidates contested in the election.

 Electoral system

 The Governor of Ebonyi State is elected using the plurality voting system.

 Primary election

 PDP primary

 The PDP primary election was held on September 30, 2018.
-Dave Umahi won the primary election unopposed.